weaveworks/scope/site/plugins.md

 - `id` is a string identifying the particular metadata template (here `traffic-control-pktloss`) and is also used as a key to the template value.
 - `label` contains the label used by the Scope UI.
 - `dataType` specifies the type of data, and determines how the value is displayed.
-Possible values for this attribute are: "number", "ip", "datetime" and "" for strings.
+Possible values for this attribute are: "number", "ip", "datetime", "link" and "" for strings.
 - `priority` is a floating point value used to decide the display ordering (lower values are displayed before higher ones).
 If omitted, the UI displays it last.
 - `from` indicates where to look for the metadata.
 The possible values are:
   - `latest`